 VBVoice supports HMP3.0 Service Updates that are specific to the version of VBVoice.
 Refer to the VBVoice Release Notes for details of the Service Update number.
 The supported version for the latest HMP Driver will always reside here.

 The installation steps are the same for both HMP releases.

-The HMP installation setup has been updated to detect the presence of the appropriate Visual C++ 2015 Redistributable runtime (either 32-bit and/or 64-bit) version, and if required, prompt for installing the Visual C++ 2015 Redistributable update.
+The HMP installation setup has been updated to detect the presence of the appropriate Visual C++ 2015 Redistributable runtime (64-bit) version, and if required, prompt for installing the Visual C++ 2015 Redistributable update.